Edmund Blacket: Early life

 In about 1837, although lacking formal training, Blacket began work for the Stockton and Darlington Railway as a surveyor.
 This was the period of rapid expansion of the railways and in railway engineering and innovation.
 As a railway surveyor one of Blacket's jobs would have been the design of railway stations.
 He continued in Yorkshire until 1841, taking every possible opportunity to draw ancient buildings and their details, which included spending his 23rd birthday surveying Whitby Abbey.

 In June 1841, Blacket was at the family home on Brixton Hill, when his father entered him on the census returns as "Draper".
 During the same year, he worked for the Archbishop of Canterbury in London as Inspector of Schools, and at that time learnt the craft of making stained glass He spent the year "in misery", being in love with Sarah Mease, the daughter of his father's former business partner.
 Their marriage was opposed by the families, and having been in love probably from 1837 or earlier, they were finally wed on 27 April 1842 in the medieval parish church of Wakefield, (which later became Wakefield Cathedral) with neither set of parents present.
 Blacket's diaries indicate that he had become a member of the Church of England and had a great love for the Anglican Liturgy.
 His brother Henry Blackett became a high church Anglican clergyman.
+Three of Blacket's sketchbooks from this period of the architectural details of buildings in the United Kingdom (1929-1941) are now held at the University of Sydney Library.